-If your company will be doing business in Pennsylvania, you may be wondering if a Delaware LLC can operate in Pennsylvania.
+If you're planning to start a business in Pennsylvania, you may be wondering if a Delaware LLC can operate in Pennsylvania.
 The answer is yes.
 In fact, Delaware LLCs can operate in any U.S. state and all over the world.

 Your Registered Agent's address is where the Pennsylvania Department of State will send any legal documents for your company.

+Before you start an LLC in Pennsylvania, consider forming a Delaware LLC instead.
 For more information on the Foreign Qualification process, please visit our Foreign Qualification page.
-For additional questions or for assistance in filing for foreign qualificaiton in Pennsylvania or any other state, please call our friendly and knowledgeable customer service specialists at 800-345-2677.
+For additional questions or for assistance in filing for foreign qualification in Pennsylvania or any other state, please call our friendly and knowledgeable customer service specialists at 800-345-2677.